Home Children's Ministry Leaders 25 Best Articles on Leading Volunteers (That Get Them to Stay and...

 21 Questions to Ask Those You Lead by Kathie Philips

-Effective communication is vital in leading others and to the health, growth and success of our ministry.
-In addition, good communication develops trust between a leader and those they care for.
-If you want to engage someone in conversation, you have to be intentional about setting both parties up for success.
-Here are just a few questions to help get those important conversation started.
+Effective communication is vital in leading others.
+It’s also vital to the health, growth and success of ministry.
+Good communication also develops trust between leaders and those they care for.
+To engage someone in conversation, you must be intentional about setting both parties up for success.
+Use these questions to start those important conversations.

 7 Proven Insights for Leading Volunteers by Stephen Brewster

-As leaders of volunteers, we have to remember we’re representing not just ourselves, but our organizations and all they stand for.
-We have to treat our volunteers and their time with a lot of respect.
+Next, we must remember we’re representing not just ourselves but our organizations and all they stand for.
+So we must treat volunteers and their time with lots of respect.

 11 Keys to Effectively Leading Volunteers by Dale Hudson

-The Bible reminds us in Matthew 23 that effective leadership is found in serving others.
-Great leadership is not measured by how many people are serving you, but instead by how many people you are serving.
+The Bible reminds us in Matthew 23 that effective leadership comes from serving others.
+Great leadership is measured not by how many people are serving you but by how many people you’re serving.

 Leading Your Kidmin Volunteers Well by Sam Luce

-We neglect the most important question that is found deep within the minds of our volunteers: Why?
+We neglect the most important question that’s found deep within our volunteers’ minds: Why?
 Why do we do what we do?
-We may be wondering how to get something done, but they are wondering why they are doing it.
+We may be wondering how to get something done, but they’re wondering why they’re doing it.

 11 Ways to Retain Volunteers in Your Ministry by Greg Baird

-Sometimes it seems like we’ve got a revolving door with our volunteers, with many coming and going all the time.
+Sometimes it seems like we have a revolving door with volunteers, with many coming and going all the time.
 How do we stop that?
-In some cases, it’s just going to happen, but in most cases, volunteers leave because there’s some dissatisfaction—or lack of satisfaction, at best—with their involvement.
+In some cases, it will just happen.
+But in most cases, volunteers leave because of some dissatisfaction—or lack of satisfaction—with their involvement.

 Tips for Leading Older, and Often Wiser, People by Ron Edmondson

-I can tell you, from experience, your leadership will be better if you learn how to lead people older—and wiser—than you are today.
-Don’t be afraid to recruit them.
+Your leadership will improve if you learn how to lead people older—and wiser—than you.
+Don’t be afraid to recruit senior helpers!

 4 Ways to Better Communicate With Volunteers by Church Fuel